iamtheblackunicorn/Bake/README.md

 'greet' => 'echo Hello World!'
 ```

 - 3.)
-Run the command `bake` or `bake greet` in the directory where just created the file:
+Run the command `bake` or `bake greet` in the directory where you just created the file:

 ```bash
 Hello World! # This should be the output!